 - Communicate with any third party other than your spouse or attorney

 Mississippi's consumer protection laws are fairly lax when it comes to dealing with creditors.
-Using the FDCPA allows us to prevent further harassment and enforce your rights.
+Using the Fair Debt Collection Practices Act allows us to prevent further harassment and enforce your rights.

 While we can stop debt collection with bankruptcy, we cannot stop your former spouse from demanding child support and alimony.
 It is important to note that child support, alimony and student loans usually cannot be discharged during bankruptcy.
-However, you can roll back alimony payments into your payment plan as part of a Chapter 13 bankruptcy.
+However, there are options for alimony.
+It is possible that you can roll back alimony payments into your payment plan as part of a Chapter 13 bankruptcy.

-Call our attorney in Jackson handling creditor harassment matters at 601-500-5533 or send us an e-mail to schedule your free initial consultation today.Ridgeland Attorney Handling Debt Collection Issues
+Call our Meridian Bankruptcy Lawyer at 601-500-5533 or send us an e-mail to schedule your free initial consultation today.Ridgeland Attorney Handling Debt Collection Issues

-Our lawyer, Thomas C. Rollins, will help you find a solution to your debt problems.
-We look at your full financial situation and make a customized plan that works for you.
+Our lawyers, Thomas C. Rollins and Jennifer Calvillo, will help you find a solution to resolve your debt problems.
+Our Lawyers look at your full financial situation and make a customized plan that works for you.
 We want you to get a fresh start in life, not find yourself in further trouble.
 We are here to help you as you go forward.
-T.C. uses his degree in banking and finance to help you figure out how you can go forward and rebuild your credit once you are through the bankruptcy process.
+T.C. uses his degree in banking and finance to help you figure out how you can go forward and rebuild your credit once you have completed the bankruptcy process.